0thiago/Food-Delivery/README.md

 > - c) Downloading it as zip file
 >
 > __*Run*__<br>
->Connect your DB on MongoDB Compass
+>Connect your DB on MongoDB Compass and create the collections (clients, products, etc)
+>Open the project root folder with command line and type 'npm init -y' to start the Node app
+>On command line type: 'npm i express mogoose cors' to instal those modules
+>On command line type: 'npm install --save-dev nodemon to instal nodemon
->Run 'npm run dev' on /src folder with Node.js to start Server.<br>
+>Run 'npm run dev' on /src folder with command line to start the Server.<br>
+>Open index.html (FRONT folder) on your browser
 <br><br><br>
 <a href="#food-delivery">Back to Menu ↑</a>
 </section>